Parliament @ Work

 Senate

-The upper house of the Australian parliament, also known as the ‘House of Review’ and the ‘States' House’.
-The States are represented equally in the Senate, with 12 senators each.
+The Upper House of the Australian Parliament, also known as the ‘House of Review’ and the ‘States' House’.
+The states are represented equally in the Senate, with 12 senators each.
 The Territories each have two, bringing the total to 76.
-The Senate has identical lawmaking powers as the House of Representatives, except in the initiation of Money Bills.
+The Senate has identical law-making powers to the House of Representatives, except in the initiation of money bills.

 An electorate for which there can only be one representative in the parliament.
-A majority voting system is usually employed.
-See multimember electorate.
+See also multimember electorate.

-An elected member of the parliament who oversees the procedures of the lower house of an Australian parliament.
-This role is assumed by the presidents of the senate and legislative councils in the States.
+An elected Member of Parliament who oversees the procedures of the Lower House of an Australian Parliament.
+This role is assumed by the presidents of the Senate and Legislative Councils in the States.

 State